pinkkila/stories/guide/cicd-guide.md

 ![img.png](cicd-guide-img/img4.png)

-#### NAT Gateway
+#### NAT gateway

-- [AWS docs](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-nat-gateway.html): *"You can use a NAT gateway so that instances in a private subnet can connect to services outside your VPC but external services can't initiate a connection with those instances."*
+- [AWS docs](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-nat-gateway.html): *"You can use a NAT gateway so that instances in a private subnet can connect to services outside your VPC but external services can't initiate a connection with those instances."* [^3]
 - Consider using a NAT Gateway if your application running in a private subnet needs to make outbound server-side connections to external services (for example, calling an external API).
 - Client-side requests, such as those from a browser (e.g., Google Fonts or other external APIs called from the frontend), do not require a NAT Gateway because they use the client’s network connection.
 - For stories-app, outbound server-side connections are not required, so a NAT Gateway is not selected here.
 Instead, VPC endpoints are later configured and used to provide private access to AWS services.